 1.- Rivalry between companies: is the result of the other four forces.
 Depending on the rivalry between the competition, the profitability obtained in the sector will be higher or lower.

 2.- Bargaining power of customers: If the market has few customers, there is a risk that they are well organized and agree on the prices they think they have to pay.
 This becomes a threat to the company.

 3.-Bargaining power of suppliers: threat borne by providers due to great bargaining power.

 4.-Threat of new incoming competitors: there are certain entry barriers to new products to be introduced in a certain market.

-5.-Threat of substitute products: in markets where there are products that are very similar to each other, this represents a low profitability for the vast majority.
+5.-Threat of substitute products: In markets where there are products that are very similar to each other, it represents a low profitability for the vast majority.

 Third, we have the Canvas.
 Personally, I think it is one of the most relevant since the positive and negative aspects of a project can be emphasized from various points of view.
 Let us bear in mind that many times, the promoters of a project - issuance of a token- They focus on highlighting the virtues to attract investors.
 Therefore, it is up to each investor, with a critical spirit, to detect product failures.